CardsAgainstBlockchain/CardsAgainstBlockchain/README.md

 Please check out the original Cards Against Humanity decks, either by purchase of free download at https://www.cardsagainsthumanity.com/, or download from another source like http://mdsc.info/dropbox/cah/

+You might gleen ideas from news archives like web3isgoinggreat.com too.

 Building
 --------